Summer Streets Makes Its Way to Manhattan

 Each event includes a range of sponsor tents offering free samples and information, which is always good for families on the go, especially in this hot weather.
 Parents can grab drinks like Smartwater or Vitaminwater from Coca-Cola, and pick up quick snacks including ALOHA protein bars or yogurt from siggi’s and Stonyfield Organic.
 If you or the kids are looking for breakfast or a midday bite, MUSH offers ready-to-eat oats, while RYZE will provide mushroom-based coffee for adults.

 Some sponsors also focus on family wellness and support.
 Chamber of Mothers offers resources and products for parents, along with space for relaxation.
 Yerba Madre provides samples of its natural yerba mate drink, and Remitly shares tools for those sending money to family abroad.
-Many booths offer giveaways, so you might want to bring a small bag or backpack if you plan to pick up multiple items.
+Many booths offer giveaways, so it’s a good idea to bring a small bag or backpack if you plan to collect multiple items.

 At 40th and Park Avenue, the Grand Central Terminal “The Grand Lawn” rest stop offers a nice respite for families.
-There are places to sit, grab a bite, and let kids play simple lawn games, very useful if you need to regroup or have a snack.
+There are places to sit, grab a bite, and let kids play simple lawn games, which is very useful if you need to regroup or take a snack break.
 For families with children, this can be a helpful stop to rest and recharge during a long walk or bike ride.

 Along the route, NYC DOT’s public art adds visual interest and interactive elements.
 Installations like the life-sized NYC Art Stop Letters make for fun photo ops, and the “Collective Bloom” sculpture invites participation—great if your kids like hands-on activities.